bachirelkhadir/bachirelkhadir.github.io/publications/_posts/2018-03-05-on-algebra.md

 link: https://arxiv.org/abs/1803.01877
 journal: Transactions on Automatic Control
 remark:
+images:
+    - url: "on-algebraic-proofs-of-stability-for-homogeneous-v/rational_vector_field.png"
+      thumbnail: "on-algebraic-proofs-of-stability-for-homogeneous-v/rational_vector_field_thumb.png"
+      description: "One of the vector fields studied in the paper."

 ---

 We prove that if a homogeneous, continuously differentiable vector field is asymptotically stable, then it admits a Lyapunov function which is the ratio of two polynomials (i.e., a rational function).
 We further show that when the vector field is polynomial, the Lyapunov inequalities on both the rational function and its derivative have sums of squares certificates and hence such a Lyapunov function can always be found by semidefinite programming.
 This generalizes the classical result that an asymptotically stable linear system admits a quadratic Lyapunov function which satisfies a certain linear matrix inequality.
 In addition to homogeneous vector fields, the result can be useful for showing local asymptotic stability of non-homogeneous systems, by proving asymptotic stability of their lowest order homogeneous component.